Braves TBS Baseball: High definition

 During the 2006 season, all Braves home games airing on TBS began to be broadcast in high definition over the digital signal of WTBS within the Atlanta and on cable providers throughout the Southeastern U.S. (such as Comcast and Charter Communications).
 The cable deals were not renewed as none of the TBS home games were broadcast in HD during the 2007 season (all home games airing on FSN South/SportSouth were presented in HD on both cable and satellite).
-TBS's assumption of rights to a national MLB television package resulted in the creation of a dedicated HD feed for the national version.